ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 });
 ```

 Requirements can also be set dynamically for each authentication, see section [Resolve requirements on Auth request](#resolve-requirements-on-auth-request).
-To use dynamic requirements with signatures provide the requirements as part the `BankIdSignProperties`, see section [Sign](#sign).
+To use dynamic requirements with signatures provide the requirements as part of the `BankIdSignProperties`, see section [Sign](#sign).
 To use dynamic requirements with payments provide the requirements as part the `BankIdPaymentProperties`, see section [Payment](#payment).

 ---